liveahero-wiki/liveahero-wiki.github.io/_events/Main21.md

 In commemoration of the new chapter release, a limited time gacha summon is also released which include {% chara_link Santetsu %} (Hero and Sidekick), {% chara_link Roiker %} (Hero and Sidekick), {% chara_link Seiichiro %} (Sidekick).

-For the period of Main Quest Book 2 Chapter 1, there will be half stamina cost for every episode in Main Quest chapter 1-5.
+For the period of Main Quest Book 2 Chapter 1, there will be half stamina cost for every episode in Main Quest.

 ## Campaign Banners